sakshiinayak/a-blog/README.md

 ## Features:
 Create New Posts:
-Users can create new blog posts by submitting a form or making a POST request to the API endpoint.Each post includes a title, content and author.
+Users can create new blog posts by submitting a form or making a POST request to the API endpoint.
+Each post includes a title, content and author.

 Read Posts:
 All posts updated or edited during the same load are displayed in the home page.

 Update Posts:
 User is allowed to update the existing post using a patch request after routing from server.js.

 Delete Posts:
 Users can delete a specifc post through DELETE requests to the API.
 Deleted post are removed from the blog.